Academic Calendar 2025-2026

 Domestic Letter of Permission

 A limited number of students are permitted to study at another law school in Canada for one term or academic year in their second or third year of law.
 A Queen's JD student may apply for a letter of permission to study at another Canadian law faculty subject to the condition that the student has or will complete first-year law together with a minimum of 28 upper-year credits in residence at Queen's Faculty of Law.
 Personal and academic factors provided by the applicant are weighed in determining whether they will be granted a letter of permission.
 The student granted a letter of permission must ensure that they complete all other Queen's JD degree requirements.
 A letter of permission from Queen's Faculty of Law serves as official recognition that upon conditions set forth in the letter, courses successfully completed in the specified Canadian law school will be accepted for credit towards the Queen's JD degree.
-Students are strongly encouraged to complete the Mandatory Course Requirement (LAW-225 Civil Procedure), the Practice Skills Requirement and the Advocacy Requirement at Queen's.
-Any student wishing to complete a degree requirement while on a letter of permission must seek the approval of the Assistant Dean JD and Graduate Legal Studies.
+Students must complete the Substantial Term Paper Requirement at Queen's.
+Students are strongly encouraged to complete the Mandatory Course Requirements (Law 225 Civil Procedure, Law 440 Business Associations, Law 334 Legal Ethics), the Practice Skills Requirement and the Advocacy Requirement at Queen's.
+Any student wishing to complete a degree requirement while on a letter of permission must seek the approval of the Assistant Dean, JD Program.

 International Letter of Permission

 Law students may apply to the Academic Standing and Policies Committee for a Letter of Permission for International Study to study for one term at a law school with which Queen's Law does not have an official exchange agreement.
 A letter of permission from Queen's Faculty of Law serves as official recognition that upon conditions set forth in the letter, courses successfully completed in the specified Canadian law school will be accepted for credit towards the Queen's JD degree.
 The student must satisfy the Faculty of Law's Residency Requirement: a minimum of 28 upper-year credits must be taken in residence at Queen's Law.
-The student must complete the Substantial Term Paper and the Practice Skills and Advocacy Requirements and the course in Civil Procedure at Queen's Law.
+Students must complete the Substantial Term Paper Requirement at Queen's.
+Students are strongly encouraged to complete the Mandatory Course Requirements (Law 225 Civil Procedure, Law 440 Business Associations, Law 334 Legal Ethics), the Practice Skills Requirement and the Advocacy Requirement at Queen's.

 Registration in Courses at Queen's Outside the Faculty of Law